MahabubulAlamIshmum/Operating-System-Lab/README.md

 nano        To create or edit a file using a terminal-based text editor. echo        To display text or variable values.

+🔝 Head & Tail

+Command     Uses
+head        To display the beginning of a file. head -n     To display a specific number of lines from the beginning. head -c     To display a specific number of characters or bytes from the beginning. tail        To display the end of a file. tail -n     To display a specific number of lines from the end. tail -f     To continuously display new content added to a file.
+|           To send the output of one command as input to another command.

+Example:
+head -3 file.txt | tail -1

 🔢 Counting

 Command     Uses